AlternativeFFFF/Alt-F4/submissions/mod-spotlight-villfuk02-randomizer/mod-spotlight-villfuk02-randomizer.md

 ![Clean it up!](kovarex-and-liquefaction.jpg)
 *40 U-235 and 2 U-238 can be removed from kovarex and 25 heavy oil can be removed from coal liquefaction.*

 Loops with more than one recipe are somewhat problematic.
 There are no loops in vanilla with more than one recipe (except for barreling and unbarrelling, which is not randomized by default anyway), so they’re pretty easy to miss, but in mods, they are everywhere, also the randomizer might accidentally create a loop in certain conditions.
 To illustrate the problem we’ll need an example.
-Let’s take synthetic sapphires in Industrial Revolution 2:
+Let’s take synthetic sapphires in Industrial Revolution 2.
+You need pure nickel mineral, silica and sapphire dust to make a sapphire, however, sapphire dust is made by crushing sapphires, forming a loop:

 ![Sapphire loop](sapphire-loop.jpg)
-*You need pure nickel mineral, silica and sapphire dust to make a sapphire, however, sapphire dust is made by crushing sapphires, forming a loop.*

 The way I resolved this issue is that when a loop is detected, it gets cut open in one point and then the recipes are merged into one.
 The new recipe is then used for the calculation instead of the one the straightened loop ended with.
+Here, the two recipes are merged by removing the 3 sapphire dust in the middle, then we can remove the 2 sapphires that are both an ingredient and a result:

 ![Sapphire unlooped](sapphire-unlooped.jpg)
-*Here, the two recipes are merged by removing the 3 sapphire dust in the middle, then we can remove the 2 sapphires that are both an ingredient and a result.*

 And we end up with a recipe to make sapphires while leaving out the problematic details!
 But what happens when there’s branching loops or loops within loops?